dejurin/simplified-timezone-boundaries/README.md

-Boundaries of time zones without fat.
+Boundaries of time zones fat-free.

 # What's that?